-Planning staff recommends referral of this waiver for another 30 days.
-Planning staff will meet with the contractor on January 5th and work toward a revision of the concept plan so the waiver isn't necessary; if it is unavoidable, the staff would like the best design possible.
+Planning staff recommends approval of this waiver on the condition that the applicant includes a pedestrian path from the sidewalk to the main storefront entrance for the final design review approval.
+Planning staff met with the applicant and contractor on January 5th and work toward a revision of the concept plan.
+It is a difficult site and the setback is unavoidable due to the grade change from the street to the future building.
+Three Rivers Plaza provides a precedent with its 3-foot retaining wall and parking in the front.
 The concept plan improves on the existing buildings and will likely meet the rest of the design requirements, but it still retains the split zoning and an industrial use that is not necessarily compatible or desirable within a commercial node.
-The future height above the street complicates the design requirements since a retaining wall would add to the cost.
-One precedent would be, Three Rivers Plaza, with a 3-foot retaining wall and parking in the front.